Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Discussion and conclusions

 In the present work we studied the impact of the timelike modulus data below the inelastic threshold on the determination of the charge radius $\langle r_\pi^2\rangle$ and the higher shape parameters $c$ and $d$ in the Taylor expansion (\ref{eq:taylor}).
-The formalism also acts as a sensitive devise for testing the consistency of the various experimental data sets with analyticity and among themselves.
 To our knowledge, this is the first application of the high-statistics modulus measurements to the extraction of the pion charge radius and the higher shape parameters.

 Using as input the conditions (\ref{eq:watson}), (\ref{eq:L2}), (\ref{eq:norm}), (\ref{eq:Huber}) and (\ref{eq:mod}), we calculated from the inequality (\ref{eq:det2}) upper and lower bounds on the first derivative appearing in the expansion (\ref{eq:taylor}).
-For a given input, the bounds are optimal and imply no loss of information, being obtained by solving exactly a functional interpolation problem.
-Moreover, as already emphasized, the knowledge of the phase of the form factor in the inelastic region is not required.
 The uncertainties of the phase in the elastic region, the spacelike value and the modulus were taken into account by varying the input inside the error intervals and taking the largest allowed range.
-The final prediction for $\langle r_\pi^2\rangle$ is given by the intersection of all the ranges obtained with an input modulus at fixed energy below the inelastic threshold.
-We have performed this analysis separately for all data sets of BaBar, KLOE, CMD-2 and Belle experiments.
+The final prediction for $\langle r_\pi^2\rangle$ is given in principle by the intersection of all the ranges obtained with an input modulus at fixed energy below the inelastic threshold.

-The analysis presented in Sec. \ref{sec:results} shows that, for all the experimental data sets, this intersection turns to be empty.
-This shows that the data on the modulus are not all consistent with each other.
-Especially the low energy data lead to results that strongly fluctuate.
-Moreover, for some of the data real bounds on $\langle r_\pi^2\rangle$ cannot be obtained from (\ref{eq:det2}), which means that these data are in conflict with analyticity and the input phase.
-However, if we restrict the input to measurements of the modulus in the energy range (0.65 - 0.70) GeV, the results from all the experiments, BaBar, KLOE, CMD-2 and Belle, are consistent and lead to the prediction (\ref{eq:inters}), which we write as \beq \langle r_\pi^2 \rangle \in\, (0.42,\,0.44)\,\fmsq. \eeq For the higher shape parameters $c$ and $d$, the ranges obtained with the BaBar data are given in (\ref{eq:cdrange}).
+The analysis presented in Sec. \ref{sec:results} shows that, for all the experimental data sets, this intersection turns to be empty, which indicates that there are inconsistencies in the input data.
+Especially, the data at low energes lead to results that strongly fluctuate from point to point and are not compatible among them, in spite of the large experimental errors.
+However, if we restrict the input to measurements of the modulus at energies greater than 0.65 GeV, the results from all the experiments, BaBar, KLOE, CMD-2 and Belle, and the two phases, Madrid and Bern, are consistent to a large extent and lead to the prediction (\ref{eq:inters}), which we write as \beq \langle r_\pi^2 \rangle \in\, (0.42,\,0.44)\,\fmsq. \eeq Our parametrization-free prediction (\ref{eq:final}) is consistent with most of the results based on specific parametrizations reported in the literature.